 Apical, Inc. ("Apical") is planning to operate an Adult-Use and Medical-Use Cultivation and Product Manufacturing Marijuana Establishment in Chicopee and a Retail Marijuana Establishment in Easthampton.
-This Plan summarizes how Apical will separate recreational from medical operations compliance with 935 CMR 500.000, 935 CMR 501.000 and 935 CMR 502.000 ("the Regulations").
+This policy and procedure summarizes our Personnel Manual (Including Background Checks) for our facilities.
+This plan is compliant with 935 CMR 500.000, 935 CMR 501.000 and 935 CMR 502.000 ("the Regulations").

-Apical is committed to being compliant with all regulations and any other requirements or sub-regulatory guidance issued by the Massachusetts Cannabis Control Commission ("CNB" or "the Commission") and any other requirements or sub-regulatory guidance issued by any other regulatory agency.
+Apical is committed to being compliant with the Regulations and any other requirements or subregulatory guidance issued by the Massachusetts Cannabis Control Commission ("CNB" or "the Commission") or any other regulatory agency.